 b.
-Changed opinions and emphases in the auditor's report
+Modified opinions and emphases in the auditor's report

-The independent auditors issued an auditor's report without changing opinions or emphases in the financial statements as of December 31, 2022.
+The independent auditors issued an auditor's report with no modified opinions or emphases in the financial statements as of December 31, 2023.

-2.4 - The Executive Officers must comment on the relevant effects that the events below have caused or are expected to cause in the Company's financial statements and in its results:
+2.4.
+The Executive Officers are required to provide their comments on the impact that the events listed below have had or are expected to have on the Company's financial statements and results: